 This Content Marketing Guide brings together specific actions and use cases most from our day-to-day work with Tech Entrepreneurs.
 It draws also from our own experience building Tech ventures in Energy and Aerospace industries.

 If you have more money than brains, you should focus on Outbound Marketing.
 If you have more brains than money, you should focus on Inbound Marketing.Guy Kawasaki

-We believe that a well-executed Content Marketing strategy is key to success for early tech ventures – in this guide we cover:
+We believe that a well-executed Content Marketing strategy is key to success for early tech ventures – in this Content Marketing guide for Entrepreneurs we cover:

 - Why Content Marketing is important

 - 5 Ground rules to shape your content

 - Powerful, Easy to use and cheap Tools

 - Call To Action to get qualified leads

 Why Tech Entrepreneurs should focus on Content marketing